warmcat/lws-esp32-factory/README.md

 This is because they target the 2.9MB OTA flash area.

 The `build/*.bin` file from the application build may also be uploaded in the setup page upload UI.

+NOTE: the first time you flash the OTA application, you need to do it using the upload file button or the autonomous update facility in the Factory App.
+The bootloader requires it to not only be flashed, but marked as bootable.

+Subseuently you can just reflash the OTA partition with flash_ota or use the upload or autonomous update stuff.